Chaitanya Krishna

-Chaitanya Krishna is an Indian actor who mainly works in Telugu-language films.
+Chaitanya Krishna is an Indian actor who mainly works in Telugu cinema.

 Career

 After finishing his engineering from Sagi Rama Krishna Raju Engineering College (Bhimavaram), he worked in a MNC as a software engineer.
 His love towards acting made him quit his job and then he participated in the first edition of Dhee Ultimate Dance Show.
 He soon secured his first lead role in Ninnu Kalisaka in 2009 and since then has acted in several Telugu films.
 He is known for his roles in Sneha Geetham (2010), Ala Modalaindi (2011), Rowthiram (2011), and Kaalicharan (2013).
 One of his short films, Peek-a-boo (2014), directed by Srinu Pandranki, was selected to be featured in Cannes "Short Film Corner" 2014.